-- A visual representation of their territory (think google maps with pins as contacts)
+- A visual representation of their territory (with your contacts depicted as color-coded pins)

 The added bonus of seamlessly passing on this information relates to the first point: maintain a cohesive brand image.
 By getting your salesperson completely up to speed, you help them maintain a uniform appearance and quickly win the trust (and ease the nerves!) of your valued customers.